 In November of 2016, Massachusetts voters passed Question 4, officially legalizing recreational marijuana for individuals 21 years of age or older.
-The law went into effect on December 15, 2016 and the state's recreational-use market officially began sales on November 20, 2018.
-Be sure to check out our dispensary directory page for a complete listing of legal dispensaries.
+The law went into effect on December 15, 2016, and the state's recreational-use market officially began sales on November 20, 2018.
+The state passed medical marijuana in 2012 under Question 3, the Massachusetts Medical Marijuana Initiative.

 In November of 2012, 63 percent of voters endorsed Question 4, making Massachusetts the eighteenth state in the country to allow medical marijuana use.
 Under the Massachusetts Medical Marijuana Initiative, which went into effect in 2013, qualifying patients eighteen (18) years of age or older with certain debilitating medical conditions can possess up to a sixty (60) day supply of medical cannabis, which the state has set at ten (10) ounces.

 Under Massachusetts' new recreational cannabis laws, adults twenty-one (21) years of age or older are allowed to possess up to one (1) ounce of marijuana or five (5) grams of concentrate outside of their residence and up to ten (10) ounces of marijuana inside their residence.

 The amount of medical marijuana a patient may purchase in Massachusetts is currently limited to a sixty (60) day supply of up to ten (10) ounces from a dispensary with each prescription.
 Patients might be able to purchase more if their doctor deems it medically necessary.
 Adults twenty-one (21) years of age or older with a valid, government-issued ID are able to purchase up to one (1) ounce of marijuana or five (5) grams of concentrate.
 Where to Buy